DoD-Platform-One/Anchore/docs/metrics.md

 prometheus_engine_query_duration_seconds

 * Duration of each process
-  * Differs from prometheus_engine_query_duration_seconds_count as the duration for every process is listed seperatly
+  * Differs from prometheus_engine_query_duration_seconds_count as the duration for every process is listed separately

 prometheus_engine_query_duration_seconds_sum